 For example, in this calculator, we follow the WHO (World Health Organization) ruling and group the percentiles of BMI for teens in 10 groups: lower than 5th, 5th-10th, 10th-25th, 25th-50th, 50th-75th, 75th-85th, 85th-90th, 90-95th, higher than 95th.
 For the adult population, each of these groups represents a different BMI category.
 However, for teens and kids that are still developing, there are only 4 categories recognized by WHO: Underweight (lower than 5th), Normal/Healthy (5th-85th), Overweight (85th-95th), and Obese (higher than 95th).

 BMI prime and healthy BMI for teens

 There is one more item in the BMI calculator for teens that we haven't mentioned yet, BMI prime.
-This quantity, derived from BMI, is a measurement of how close your BMI is to the "healthy BMI for adults".
-The standard value set for a healthy BMI in adults is 25kg/m².
-Although this is very useful for men and women, its validity is questionable at best for teens and kids, but we have decided to keep it here, for comparison between calculators and also for consistency.
+This quantity, derived from BMI, measures how close your BMI is to the "healthy BMI for adults".
+The standard value for a healthy BMI in adults is 25kg/m².
+Although this is very useful for men and women, its validity is questionable at best for teens and kids.
+Still, we have decided to keep it here for a comparison between calculators and also for consistency.